anoshi/cabal/README.md

 * Take on the role of an elite soldier deep in hostile territory.
 * Use the environment to your advantage.
 Take cover, destroy obstructions, and conquer the field.
 * Work cooperatively with a friend to overcome countless enemy units on land, sea, and air.
-* Call in the big guns!
-Contact HQ to designate artillery targets or request ammo drops.
 * Find hidden supply caches and use your enemies' best weapons against them.
 * Tackle even more complex scenarios in the downloadable expansion packs!